NewsAxios Chicago: Market Watch: Green City returns early

 The market: Arguably the city's premier farmers market, this Lincoln Park staple boasts 58 vendors each Saturday morning selling produce, meat, eggs, baked goods, and more.

-The latest: New vendors include Molino Tortilleria, Primordia Foods, and Zimt Bakery.
+The latest: New vendors include Molino Tortilleria (opens in a new window), Primordia Foods (opens in a new window), and Zimt Bakery (opens in a new window).

 The food: The market has always served up great hot food, but the cooler weather makes Gayle V's (opens in a new window)grilled cheese sandwiches and Avrom Farm's (opens in a new window) chicken and waffles taste even better.